Scott, Adams Introduce Bill to Protect Future Benefits, Health Care for Miners with Black Lung Disease

 “History shows that miners and their families will be forced to pay the price in the form of reduced eligibility for benefits if Congress allows the Black Lung Disability Trust Fund to sink deeper into debt,” said Chairman Scott (VA-03).
-“The Black Lung Benefits Disability Trust Fund Solvency Act of 2019 substantially reduces that risk by protecting the long-term sustainability of the Trust Fund, while ensuring that the coal industry does not shift the cost to taxpayers.
+“The Black Lung Benefits Disability Trust Fund Solvency Act of 2022 substantially reduces that risk by protecting the long-term sustainability of the Trust Fund, while ensuring that the coal industry does not shift the cost of benefits.
 Given the recent rise in the most severe form of black lung disease, Congress must take action to secure future benefits and health care for disabled miners.”

 The Black Lung Disability Trust Fund is financed primarily by a tax on coal produced and sold domestically.
 The tax was first established in 1978 at $0.50 per ton on underground coal, and $0.25 per ton on surface coal.
 The funding was later raised to $1.10/ton for underground coal and $0.55/ton for surface coal.